 She gives expression to her passion by writing for children.
 She has 27 published titles to her credit so far, nearly all of which are on various subjects of nature.
 She has published articles in several magazines like the Sanctuary Cub, Highlight Champs, Saevus, The Children’s Magazine and is currently contributing articles on nature to the children’s section, “Young World” of The Hindu.
 She writes a monthly column on Nature in “Robinage”, a children’s magazine.

 Her books have been recommended for general reading in schools and also to college students of zoology.

-When she is not writing Katie devotes her time to taking tree walks, nature trails, and conducting creative nature writing workshops for children.
-She also indulges in fun-filled nature-related activities for the young and old, like writing scripts and organising puppet shows and plays.
+When she is not writing Katie devotes her time to taking tree walks, nature trails, and conducting creative nature writing workshops and creative poetry writing, doodling comic strips and cartoons for children.
+She also indulges in fun-filled nature-related activities for the young and old like running a Nature Club and conducting wild-life quizzes.

-Qualifications: Katie had specialized in Microbiology and later, after joining Bombay Natural History Society she did correspondence courses in Entomology, Botany and Leadership in Biodiversity and Conservation of Nature.
+Qualifications: Katie had specialized in Microbiology ( Stood first in Bombay University) and later, after joining Bombay Natural History Society she did correspondence courses in Entomology, Botany and Leadership in Biodiversity and Conservation of Nature.